We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sleeping on your left side also takes the pressure off your liver and your kidneys.
 This means more room to function properly, helping with swelling issues in your hands, ankles, and feet.

-So, if left is ideal — should you avoid the right side?
+So, if the left side is ideal — should you avoid the right side?
 Not necessarily.

-That 2019 study review showed equal safety with sleeping on the left and right sides.
-There’s a very slight risk of compression issues with the IVC when you sleep on the right, but it’s mostly a matter of where you’re most comfortable.
+That 2019 review showed equal safety with sleeping on the left and right sides.
+There’s a slight risk of compression issues with the IVC when you sleep on the right, but it’s mostly a matter of where you’re comfortable.

 A note about baby’s sex

-By the way, you may have heard that what side you sleep on indicates the sex of your baby.
-Unfortunately, this is just another urban legend you should take with a grain of salt.
+You may have heard that your sleep side indicates the sex of your baby.
+This is just an urban legend.
 There are no studies to suggest that sleep position has any correlation to the sex of your baby.

 Sleeping in any position is generally fine early on.
 But if you want to get into the habit of favoring your side, try simply slipping a pillow between your legs.
-This may ease discomfort in your hips and lower body as you adjust.
+This may ease discomfort in your hips and lower body.

 And if you want to be a little, well, extra, you could consider getting an orthopedic knee pillow that’s made of memory foam.